oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 common Internet data formats (JSON, XML, CBOR), providing a schema to support them.
-JADN is also graph-oriented to align with the web and database design practices, with options to identify primary and foreign keys, including web URLs..
+JADN is also graph-oriented to align with the web and database design practices, with options to identify primary and foreign keys, including web URLs.

 JADN's native format is structured JSON, and a broad variety of tools exist for creating and manipulating information in JSON